 - Product levels with greater and lesser choices of functions and features

-- Subscription model with no contracts — you are untethered with flexibility to do what you need for your business
+- Subscription model with no contracts — you are untethered with the flexibility to do what you need for your business

 - Faster and easier methods of connecting business systems together to create efficiencies and collaboration (APIs)